ChenhongyiYang/QueryDet-PyTorch/README.md

 ## Usage

-Before training, we recommend you to create a `work_dirs` directory to store all training results under `QueryDet-PyTorch` as following:
+Before training, we recommend you to create a `work_dirs` directory to store all training results under `QueryDet-PyTorch` as follows:

 ```
 QueryDet-PyTorch